 It remains to be seen whether Catalunya will.
 September’s transitory law implied mimicking Spain in Catalunya, just less the king and country.
 As Patria and Patrimonio concluded, that law was more of a geopolitical power play than a founding charter.
 Meanwhile the silent intellectual panic about which none may speak, for fear of decrying the cause, ensures an appropriately ambiguous analysis.
 Regardless, no society willingly experiments with their state, since the process is turbulent and the outcome unfamiliar: Enlightenment thought was as much an exercise in making sense of the state rendered by the Christian Reformation, as being liberated to do so by it.
 Such a socio-political experiment can not reasonably be planned.
 Catalunya will surely stumble through, one crisis at a time, evolving organically.

 The stage is already set for continuing ambiguity: Spain will seek powers over the autonomy of Catalunya using Article 155 of the Spanish Constitution, a Senate process expected to take about a week.
 Meanwhile Catalunya will presumably make (unsuspend, or even more imprecisely compound) its unilateral declaration of independence, but not be able to progress it sufficiently to create a functioning country before Catalunya loses the relevant powers to Spain.
 From the Independentist perspective that loss of power will be a external imposition upon the sovereign state of Catalunya, an international hostility.
 From the non-Independentist perspective, still bound to the Spanish Constitution, the same imposition is internal and entirely justified.
 While the causal chain is clear, the actual events in that chain would occur out of sequence: A similar trick on international law to that the Independentists pulled on the Spanish Constitution during The Act of Referèndum – in effect, breaking the law, then immediately making a claim under that law, before the initial breech can be judged.
-The trick has not go unnoticed by Miquel Iceta, one of the non-Independentist party leaders, but the exploit is inherent to the structure of autonomy, which presumes respect for its parent state – something the Independence movement is intent on disrespecting.
+The trick has not gone unnoticed by Miquel Iceta, one of the non-Independentist party leaders, but the exploit is inherent to the structure of autonomy, which presumes respect for its parent state – something the Independence movement is intent on disrespecting.
 Their aim here is simply to secure a casus belli for the Independentist cause, to perpetuate the ambiguity regardless of how Spain subsequently exerts control on Catalunya, not to resolve anything internationally.
 What to many external observers will look like the basis of war, only does so because those observers apply the very causal model that this Independentist trickery side-steps: To the Catalan sense, which does not over-emphasise past causality, the trick primarily establishes the validity of both cases.

 The Act of Referèndum mooted a dual-perspective solution – Catalunya both in Spain and not: A human perception switch, that by dint of most legislation being either autonomous or European in source, transpired to be surprisingly practical.
 As this essay has demonstrated, the necessary presumption of absolute power in a single sovereign state was always just that, a working hypothesis that rarely reflected the internal state.
 The excesses of British hope can be managed within their base philosophical model by perpetual temporal switching, so the excesses of Catalan hope should similarly map onto the expected (if currently unavailable) idea of Spain, implying perpetual perception switching: Not just the inversion from external to internal concluded by the previous section, but a state of both internal and external.
 Such a state implies a shift from the idea of Spain, which had previously required the separation of internal and external.
 The removal of that restriction allows an inherently fluid ilusión that need not be satisfied by the manifestation of the external in the physical, and thus allows state to function wholly or substantially in the “Simulacres et Simulation” of its society.
 In broad theory, that state better matches the intensity of society, therefore makes the underlying family model inherently scalable, and hence resolves the problem of transactional responsibility, that is so broken within Spain.
 Whether the family model can scale better in abstraction than in physicality is quite a different question, one that combines themes of (bottom-up) confederalism and (post-territorial) virtualisation.
 But enough idle theorycrafting.
 Without philosophical independence, Catalunya retains the idea of Spain, and thus the same concept of internal and external.
 However it is still possible to oscillate between, for example by hoping for the support of others (in the internal) to mutually seek hope in the external.
 Each occupies a distinct mode – the internal as intensity of family, the external as physical manifestation.